+Figure 5 varies the size of the risk-sharing scheme and decomposes the resulting long-run EAU impacts into our three effects.
+Compared to the pay-go scheme, the negative risk-neutral effect is much smaller in size.
+This is as expected given that bilateral transfers entail no systematic redistribution from the young to the old and, therefore, no systematic crowding out.
 As for the life-cycle-risk effect, it slightly improves relative to the pay-go case.
 The cohort-risk effect is smaller or similar depending on the calibration.
 Thus, this policy achieves a similar level of risk-sharing between cohorts with much less crowding out, resulting in much larger increases in EAU overall.
-Comparing figures 3 and 5 reveals that under the B1 calibration, pay-go never Pareto improves, whereas TT always does.
+Comparing figures 3 and 5 reveals that under the B1 calibration, pay go never Pareto improves, whereas BT always does for the policy ranges considerd.
 This constitutes further evidence that risk-sharing, not systematic redistribution from the young to the old is of central and, potentially, exclusive importance.